matkalinowski/EfficientNet-on-Stanford-Cars-Dataset/notebooks/documentation.md

 ### RGB and grayscale comparision

 Best models both in grayscale as well as in RGB scale achieve similar loss and accuracy results.
-Image TODO shows that they even trigger learning rate decrease in almost the same moment.
+Images below shows that they even trigger learning rate decrease in almost the same moment.
 Grayscale network holds validation loss closer to the training one at the beginning of the training.

 Pretrained weights helped with obtaining better results and loss decay in this type of training is more smooth.

 ![Comparison of best RGB and grayscale experiment.
 SAN-437, on the right side is grayscale.](images/image-20200928233308922.png)